avraham/hass_radarr_sonarr_search_by_voice/README.md

 **homeassistant/scripts/remove_download.sh**
 Bonus shell script for removing the last movie added to radarr by this script.

-# Use it by voice with Google Assistant and IFTTT
+# D) Use it by voice with Google Assistant and IFTTT
  0º - Setup IFTTT integration on Home Assistant.
 Go to Configuration > integrations > IFTTT.
 It will give you a private IFTTT_WEEBHOOK_ID, save it somewhere this is important.

  1º - Go to https://ifttt.com